Drinking water testing and services

 We test thousands of water samples throughout the year for a variety of parameters.

-Testing and operational checks ensure that Peel’s water stays within the safe ranges for chemicals (natural and synthetic) and microorganisms and to demonstrate Peel’s water is safe.
+Testing and operational checks ensure that Peel’s water supply stays within the safe ranges for chemicals (natural and synthetic) and microorganisms and to demonstrate Peel’s water is safe.

 Our Water and Wastewater Regulatory Compliance team reviews all test results.
 If the results do not meet water quality safety standards, immediate action is taken to report the incident to the Medical Officer of Health and the Ontario Ministry of the Environment, Conservation and Parks and take steps to fix it.